 Lead scoring & MQL

-A scoring model tied to what actually converts, so sales trusts the “qualified” label instead of ignoring it.
+A scoring model tied to what converts, so sales trusts the “qualified” label instead of ignoring it.

 Martech stack architecture